pkardas/notes/books/build.md

 and everyone will read your story differently.

 Analogies can be a useful tool in storytelling.
 They create a shorthand for complicated concepts.

+## 3.3 Evolution versus disruption versus execution

+Evolution - a small, incremental step to make something better

+Disruption - a fork on the evolutionary tree - something fundamentally new that changes the status quo, usually by taking a novel or revolutionary approach to an old problem

+Execution - doing what you have promised to do and doing it well

+Your version one product should be disruptive, not evolutionary.
+But disruption alone will not guarantee success.
+Continue to evolve, but always seek out new ways to disrupt yourself.

+Disruption should be important for you personally.
+If you've truly made something disruptive, your competition probably won't be able to replicate it quickly.

+Just don't overshoot.
+Don't try to disrupt everything at once.

+As your disruptive product, process, or business model begins to gain steam with customers, your competitors will start to get worried.
+They'll start paying attention, they will get pissed.
+When companies get angry they undercut your pricing, try to embarrass you with marketing, use negative press, put in new agreements with sales to lock you out of the business.

+And they might sue you.
+If they can't innovate, they litigate.
+The good news is that a lawsuit means you've officially arrived (you are a real threat, and they know it).

+Disruptions - extremely delicate balancing act:

+- you focus on making one amazing thing but forget that it has to be part of a single, fluid experience
+- beautiful execution on everything else but the one thing that would have differentiated your product withers away
+- you change too many things too fast and regular people can't recognize or understand what you have made, you can't push people too far outside their mental model, not at first

+Challenge yourself, over-deliver, create excellent solutions.

+If you do it right, one disruption will fuel the next.
+One revolution will domino another.